mikewrightcharles/newMemorizeGame/README.md

 # Memorize Game 2.0

-A couple of object functions to pay attention to:
+A couple of function objects to pay attention to:
 - buildCanvasSize -> As the name implies builds the div blocks.
 It is called once the page is loaded and once the slide bar's value changes.
 - createNumberSystem -> Creates a pairs of random numbers depending on the size of the canvas.